BioMeDS/onboarding-base-module/README.md

 The final goal of the analysis is to determine the spatial localization of transcripts from 50 genes within the mouse brain.
 For this purpose, a published in-situ sequencing (ISS) dataset is used, that utilizes barcodes with four rounds of sequencing.
+This dataset has been used to develop a method for ISS barcode decoding, called [PoSTcode](https://www.biorxiv.org/content/10.1101/2021.10.12.464086v1.full).

 ### Tasks